Shopify/polaris/polaris.shopify.com/content/design/icons/index.md

 </InlineGrid>

      ## Consistent
      Icons follow a cohesive visual style across the user interface.
 This includes a consistent use of line weights, shapes, dimensions, perspectives, and general style.
-Design consistency enables users to quickly recognize functionality and navigate the interface more intuitively.
+Consistency in designs enables users to quickly recognize functionality and navigate the interface more intuitively.